 - Birth Certificate: To prove relationship with parents/guardians

-- School Letter: Confirming the child's enrollment and approved absence (recommended)
+- School Letter: Confirming the child's enrolment and approved absence (recommended)

 - Accompanying Adult Letter: If travelling with someone other than a parent, a letter from that adult explaining the arrangement